DorothyTamYiLing/GWarrange/documents/tutorials.md

 Height of arrows corresponds to proporiton of case/control genomes.

-(Above: 4 intact kmers that are in forward orientation in majority of PRN+ (1) genomes, as well as reverse in majority of PRN- (0) genomes;
+(Above: 4 intact kmers that are in forward orientation in half of PRN+ (1) genomes, as well as reverse in majority of PRN- (0) genomes;
-Below: 3 intact kmers that are in reverse orientation in majority of PRN+ (1) genomes, as well as forward in majority of PRN- (0) genomes)
+Below: 3 intact kmers that are in reverse orientation in half of PRN+ (1) genomes, as well as forward in majority of PRN- (0) genomes)

 Colour indices refer to the "colour index" column in the corresponding *kmer4plot.txt file (with the same prefix), hence the corresponding kmers.